manuelarte/gotimeplus/README.md

 tp ____|‾‾‾‾|___
 ```

+If start time or end time are zero, it means no limit.

-It also provides a function `Overlaps` to check whether the two time periods overlaps, and what's the overlapping period
+The struct also provides a function `Overlaps` to check whether two time periods overlaps, and what is the overlapping period

 e.g.